 Workshop topics included:

-2015 was also the 14th consecutive year in which ECPO held a 5-week summer internship program to expose high school students to careers in law, law enforcement and government.
-Twenty five high school juniors from Essex County participated in this unique program where they toured local and federal law enforcement agencies, participated in a mock trial, learned about local and state government, attended Trooper Youth Week with the New Jersey State Police and participated in cultural trips.
+This was the 15th consecutive year in which ECPO held a 5-week summer internship program to expose high school students to careers in law, law enforcement and government.
+Thirty high school juniors from Essex County participated in this unique program where they toured local and federal law enforcement agencies, participated in a mock trial, learned about local and state government, attended Trooper Youth Week with the New Jersey State Police and participated in cultural trips.

 To request additional information on community outreach programs or to request a speaker at your event, feel free to contact Nicole Graves-Watson, Community Justice Coordinator at (973) 621-4317.